dawidLubcz/10x-project/README.md

 ## Overview

-FlashGen AI is a web application that enables users to quickly create high-quality educational flashcards using artificial intelligence.
+10xProject is a web application that enables users to quickly create high-quality educational flashcards using artificial intelligence.
 The application solves the time-consuming problem of manually creating flashcards, which often discourages users from using the effective spaced repetition learning method.

 ### Key Features
 - AI-powered flashcard generation based on input text